Create an index and customize

 - Within Aplas Studio, navigate to the index area.

 - Click create and give your index a name.

-- Select a template (often our basic or sample templates are an excellent place to start).
+- Select a template (our basic or sample templates are an excellent place to start).

 - Once you have created an index, there are many ways to populate it.
 See our guide to populating a software index.

 The Aplas index schema is designed to be simple, understandable by the broadest audience and flexible.
-There are four types of asset within an index:
+There are four types of assets within an index:

 - Application: Broadly known systems that hold data at rest.

 - Integration: Carries specific data between two applications.

 - Collection: Lists of applications/integrations.

 - Component: Support applications/integrations.